PIONEERS IN THE KIMBERLEY

 Coral Expeditions were amongst the first cruise operators to this vast and wild landscape and have been conducting expedition voyages in the region for 23 years.

 In the belief that this vast expanse of Northern Australia is best seen from a small ship, we launched our Kimberley expeditions on the Coral Expeditions I in 1993.
 In 2006, we added the Coral Discoverer, our Australian-built, 72 passenger, world exploration vessel.
-We have been continually refining our Kimberley guest experience over the years, one voyage at a time.
+In 2019, we will introduce our brand new expedition vessel Coral Adventurer to the Kimberley.
+We have been continually refining our Kimberley guest experience over the years, one voyage at a time

 Our ships re-trace the footsteps of the early explorers – William Dampier, Abel Tasman, Matthew Flinders and of course Phillip Parker King.
 Our custom-built shallow draft ships and tender equipment get you up-close to the magnificent Horizontal falls, the great Kimberley rivers of Mitchell, King George and Prince Regent, and the 25,000-year-old Gwion Gwion Rock art.